 You're not looking at the whole A3 and A3(M)

-This page only deals with the parts of the A3 and A3(M) that are classed as motorway or that have motorway characteristics.
-Any other sections of this road won't be featured here and will not count towards the mileage shown below.
+This page is about the parts of the A3 and A3(M) that are designated a motorway or that have motorway characteristics.
+Other sections of this road will not be featured here and will not count towards the length of the road as shown below.